top of page

 When hardware failures occur, the impact may extend beyond the data center.
 A single point of failure can affect multiple clinical systems simultaneously.
 For example, an imaging server disruption may prevent surgical teams from accessing diagnostic images, while system instability may delay access to patient records in emergency departments.

-Maintaining Healthcare IT Stability Through Operational Governance
+Maintaining Healthcare Infrastructure Availability Through Operational Governance

 Operational practices such as security assessments, backup strategies, and system hardening are commonly implemented to support stable healthcare IT environments.